stupendousC/schedule/README.md

   On the far right of IntelliJ you should see a Maven option, click on that, and click on 'install' under the 'Lifecycle' folder.
   You should see the console below saying 'Build Successful'.
 Now you have a {projectName}-SNAPSHOT.jar file in the target folder!

-5. Now you want to Go back to AWS
+5. Now you want to go to AWS
     * Click 'Create New Application' in Elastic Beanstalk.
     * Choose 'Web Server Environment'.
     * Choose an available domain name.
 Below that, choose preconfigured platform of 'java'.